 15 & 16) Go crazy and let clematis scramble

-Just as soon as mine have grown enough to actually attach to their climbing frames (and I have found homes for each plant) I will share my own placements which include training over a pergola, covering a garage wall, and hiding part of the old chicken coop.
-But have I missed anything?
-How and where do you grow your clematis?
+Just as soon as mine have grown enough to attach to their climbing frames (and I have found homes for each plant), I will share my own placements, including training over a pergola, covering a garage wall, and hiding part of the old chicken coop.

 Other Clematis Garden Posts you might enjoy: